Comment on article: “Let’s Not Worry About Fake Online Drugs”

 In view of the level of adverse publicity online pharmacies receive, the conclusion is striking.
 There are vested interests involved in discouraging a free market in prescription medicines.
 It is against the interests of drug companies and established pharmacies for national controls, including price controls, to be circumvented.
 Regulation does not only uphold standards, it upholds profits.

 US and UK regulators, the FDA and the MHRA, quite rightly warn of the risk of obtaining medicines from unregulated websites.
 This message is sometimes co-sponsored by drug companies and repeated by TV celebrity doctors.
-The public fails to receive the message, regulated online pharmacies and online clinics almost never supply fake medicine.
+The public fails to receive the message that regulated online pharmacies and online clinics almost never supply fake medicine.
 Online clinics in the UK are regulated by the Care Quality Commission (CQC).

 The US study found that unregulated sites provided medicine at more than 50% lower prices.